Block belief propagation algorithm for two-dimensional tensor networks: Parallel computation

-\textit{Parallel computation.} In \Fig{fig:fig3} we show the scaling of the runtime per imaginary time evolution step (iteration) for blockBP with block size $5\times 5$ against the number of processes ($\nproc$), for the $40\times 40$ AFH model.
-We can clearly see that the runtime of blockBP scales almost linearly as $1/\nproc$ as $\nproc$ increases up to $\nproc=32$, while bMPS, being sequential, cannot be readily parallelized.
-For $\nproc=1,2$, blockBP is slower than bMPS due to the overhead of computing the messages.
+In \Fig{fig:fig3} we show the scaling of the runtime per ITE step (iteration) for blockBP with block size $5\times 5$ against the number of processes ($\nproc$), for the $40\times 40$ AFH model.
+We can clearly see that the runtime of blockBP scales almost linearly as $1/\nproc$ as $\nproc$ increases up to $\nproc=32$.
+Instead, bMPS acts sequentially on the whole system, and for this reason no approach to parallelize it has, to the best of our knowledge, been found.
+For $\nproc=1,2$, blockBP is slower than bMPS due to the overhead of computing the messages, but beyond these values of $\nproc$ we see a clear advantage of using blockBP.